voxpupuli/puppet-cassandra/README.md

 ## Limitations

-When using a Ruby version before 1.9.0, the contents of the Cassandra configuration file may change order of elementsdue to a problem with to_yaml in earlier versions of Ruby.
+When using a Ruby version before 1.9.0, the contents of the Cassandra configuration file may change order of elements due to a problem with to_yaml in earlier versions of Ruby.

 When creating key spaces, indexes, cql_types and users the settings will only